DFHack/dfhack/data/blueprints/README.md

 * After digging out an area, you may wish to smooth and/or engrave the area before starting the build phase, as dwarves may be unable to access walls or floors that are behind/under built objects.

-* If you are designating more than one level for digging at a time, you can make your miners more efficient by using marker mode (`dM`) on all levels but one.
+* If you are designating more than one level for digging at a time, you can make your miners more efficient by using marker mode on all levels but one.
 This prevents your miners from digging out a few tiles on one level, then running down/up the stairs to do a few tiles on an adjacent level.
 With only one level "live" and all other levels in marker mode, your miners can concentrate on one level at a time.
 You just have to rememer to "unmark" a new level when your miners are done with their current one.

 * As of DF 0.34.x, it is no longer possible to build doors (d) at the same time that you build adjacent walls (Cw).
 Doors must now be built *after* walls are constructed for them to be next to.
 This does not affect the more common case where walls exist as a side-effect of having dug-out a room in a #dig blueprint.